Celiac disease is a digestive disorder caused by an abnormal immune reaction to gluten. Celiac disease is also known as:

 - infertility and miscarriage

-Dermatitis herpetiformis (DH) is another symptom of celiac disease.
-DH is an intensely itchy, blistering skin rash.
-It occurs on the elbows, buttocks, and knees.
-Up to one quarter of people with celiac disease have DH.
-Those who do usually don’t have digestive symptoms.
+Dermatitis herpetiformis (DH) is another common symptom of celiac disease.
+DH is an intensely itchy skin rash made up of bumps and blisters.
+It may develop on the elbows, buttocks, and knees.
+DH affects approximately 15 to 25 percent of people with celiac disease.
+Those who do experience DH usually don’t have digestive symptoms.

 Some people with celiac disease have no symptoms.
-However, they may still have long-term complications.
+However, they may still develop long-term complications as a result of their disease.

 Diagnosis begins with a physical examination and a medical history.

-People with celiac disease often have high levels of anti-endomysium (EMA) and anti-tissue transglutaminase (tTGA) antibodies.
+Doctors will also perform various tests to help confirm a diagnosis.
+People with celiac disease often have high levels of antiendomysium (EMA) and anti-tissue transglutaminase (tTGA) antibodies.
 These can be detected with blood tests.
-Tests are most reliable if performed while gluten is still in the diet.
+Tests are most reliable when they’re performed while gluten is still in the diet.

 - complete blood count (CBC)

-In people with DH, a skin biopsy can also help doctors diagnose celiac.
-With a positive skin biopsy and blood tests, internal biopsy may not be necessary.
+In people with DH, a skin biopsy can also help doctors diagnose celiac disease.
+During a skin biopsy, the doctor will remove tiny pieces of skin tissue for examination with a microscope.
+If the skin biopsy and blood test results indicate celiac disease, an internal biopsy may not be necessary.

 Symptoms can improve within days of removing gluten from the diet.
-However, you should not stop eating gluten until your diagnosis is made.
-Removing gluten prematurely may cause test results to be incorrect.
+However, you shouldn’t stop eating gluten until a diagnosis is made.
+Removing gluten prematurely may interfere with test results and lead to an inaccurate diagnosis.

 - graham flour